-The Partnership was formed under the laws of the Province of British Columbia under the name "NationWide II Self Storage Limited Partnership" pursuant to the Partnership Agreement, and became a limited partnership effective May 2, 2017, the date of filing of its Certificate of Limited Partnership.
-The Partnership Agreement was amended and restated on July 15, 2018 to, among other things, change the name of the Limited Partnership to "NationWide II Self Storage & Auto Wash Limited Partnership".
-Certain provisions of the Partnership Agreement are summarized in this Offering Memorandum.
-See Item 2.5, "Material Agreements - (a) The Partnership Agreement".
+The Partnership was formed under the laws of the Province of British Columbia under the name "NationWide IV Self Storage & Auto Wash Trust Limited Partnership" pursuant to the Partnership Agreement, and became a limited partnership effective January 22, 2019, the date of filing of its Certificate of Limited Partnership.

 The Partnership has been established to carry on a combined self storage/car wash business by investing in the acquisition, development and management of a self storage/car wash facility at the Development Property.
-The Partnership may invest in other Investments in the future.
 See Item 2.2, "Our Business".